First Published on June 28, 2017

 Once the mist lifted, we could see that the terrain was quite unlike the other river beds we had encountered.
 Rugged and beautiful, a brilliant contrast to the surrounding, these definitely seemed enchanted!

-The Countless & Anonymous waterfalls in Meghalaya
+The Countless & Anonymous waterfalls of Meghalaya

 Seeking waterfalls in Meghalaya is hardly a challenge for they are everywhere.
 However, this does not take away the thrill of chasing waterfalls for each one of them is just so refreshing and charming.
 Among the many that I encountered along our journey through Meghalaya, there were two that I hold quite dear.
 The first one I have already mentioned in my post on Dawki.
 The 2nd one was a small one right across the Wahkaba Falls.
 We saw some small cascades when crossing the road and decided to just walk to them.
 It was fun perching by them and dipping your feet in the cool cascades of Meghalaya.
-An experience that my hubby and I absolutely relish and one that my daughter will never forget for this were her first major waterfall chasing experience.
+An experience that my hubby and I absolutely relish and one that my daughter will never forget for this was her first major waterfall chasing experience.

 Aren’t you tempted now to try one of your own?